DigitalSlideArchive/DSA-WSI-DeID/docs/USAGE.rst

 Step 4a Users Contact IMS and Reprocess for Potential Resolution
 ----------------------------------------------------------------

 The ``Quarantined`` folder is for holding images that may hold PHI/PII.
-Users should contact IMS via Squish (https://www.squishlist.com/seerdms/support/) for any WSI files in the ``Quarantined`` folder, and then review files for reprocessing based on instructions from IMS.
+Users should contact IMS via Squish (`https://www.squishlist.com/seerdms/support/ <https://www.squishlist.com/seerdms/support/>`__) for any WSI files in the ``Quarantined`` folder, and then review files for reprocessing based on instructions from IMS.
 If PHI/PII is seen in an image or metadata field, that is somewhere other than the ``Available To Process`` folder, it should be quarantined for reprocessing.
-For definitions of PHI/PII categories available for recaction, refer to the PHI/PII Definitions and Types section of these usage instructions below.
+For definitions of PHI/PII categories available for recaction, refer to the `PHI/PII Definitions and Types section <#phipii-definitions-and-types>`__ of these usage instructions below.

 Any time a WSI file has been quarantined, the source folder it was quarantined from will remain.
 This explains why some empty folders may be encountered in the system, that previously had WSI files in them.